8 Ways SC Johnson is Helping Continually Raise Standards for a More Transparent World

-Nearly 50 years later, we’re still delivering on that commitment to a more transparent world.
-Here are eight ways that we’ve continued to raise the bar:
+Nearly 50 years later, we are still delivering on that commitment to a more transparent world.
+Here are eight ways that we have continued to raise the bar:

-- Understanding the science: By the 1990s, we were regularly evaluating the safety and environmental profile of ingredients and had created a “brownlist” to eliminate those that didn’t live up to our standards.
-In 2001, we formalized our SC Johnson Greenlist™ program to help us choose ingredients to better protect human health and the environment.
+- Understanding the science: By the 1990s, we were regularly evaluating the safety and environmental profile of ingredients and had created a “brownlist” to eliminate those that did not live up to our standards.
+In 2001, we formalized our SC Johnson Greenlist™ programme to help us choose ingredients to better protect human health and the environment.

 - Making the tough choices: Sometimes following the science means difficult choices for the business – like when our Chairman and CEO, Fisk Johnson, opted to remove Polyvinylidene chloride (PVDC) from Saran Wrap® in the early 2000s.
 Doing so affected product performance, but it was the right thing to do and, as Fisk said, gave us “a surer sense of who we are as a company and what we want SC Johnson to represent.”

 - Committing to continuous improvement: Today, every ingredient in every SC Johnson product goes through a science-based, four-step evaluation that looks at both hazard and risk.
 Our criteria include chronic human health hazards, long-term environmental hazards, acute risks to human and environmental health, and other potential effects.

 - Helping consumers find information: We launched our first ingredient transparency website more than a decade ago in 2009.
 Today, WhatsInsideSCJohnson.com provides ingredient information for more than 10,000 products in 35 languages.
 We also list our standards and the ingredients we will not use.